apioo/fusio-docs/docs/bootstrap.md

 To get started you need at first a running installation of Fusio.
 If you have not already installed Fusio please take a look at the [installation](installation) page.
 Fusio is an open source API management platform which helps to build and manage REST APIs.
-Through Fusio you can quickly build a state of the art API, set up a developer portal and monetize your API.
-This page will explain the first steps with Fusio.
+Through Fusio you can quickly build a state-of-the-art API, set up a developer portal and monetize your API.

+Fusio supports different ways to setup your API:
+* Use Fusio as API Gateway to proxy calls to a remote API
+* Use Fusio to automatically create an API from different sources i.e. a database
+* Use Fusio to implement custom business logic via an action or worker

+Once you have created your API with Fusio you can start to onboard external developers through the developer portal.
+This page will explain the first steps how to proxy a route to an internal API.
 We create a route at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.

 ## Creating an action